-To be a human resource for academic, intellectual, and cultural knowledge.
+To be a wellspring of academic, intellectual, and cultural knowledge for humanity

-To enrich academic and cultural scene locally and internationally with original research, resources, and unique experiences.
+To enrich the local and global academic and cultural scenes with original research, excellent resources, and unique experiences

 To disseminate knowledge, facilitate academic research, and preserve our human heritage